 Unless you're using your devices in a vacuum, with clear line of sight between aerials the following will have an effect:

 - Transmission power, bandwidth, spreading factor, and other associated channel factors,

 - Number of nodes within reach of the mesh (affects retries consequent duty cycle hit),

 - Absorption by materials (with varying degrees attenuation, by material and depth),

 - Reflection off surfaces (and channeling through material tunnels, including warm / cold air tunnels commonly present in the atmosphere),

 - Diffraction around obstacles (over forests and around corners).

-- [Fresnel Zone](They may not have been selected for your given frequency range, tuned or of a quality design.) - Football shape between antennas that must be clear of obstructions or else the signal is attenuated.
+- Fresnel Zone - A football shape between antennas that must be clear of obstructions or else the signal is attenuated.

 For a bit of light reading on environmental research: